 - Our surgeon continues to serve on staff at Carolinas Medical Center performing plastic surgery in trauma patients in an effort to serve the local community.

 Who will perform the surgery and all of the postoperative care?

-Dr. Pratt performs all procedures at the Refine Institute and will conduct all of your follow-up care.
+Our surgeon performs all procedures at the Refine Institute and will conduct all of your follow-up care.
 No residents or medical students perform any part of your surgery.
-After performing any plastic surgery, Dr. Pratt sees all of his patients the day after their surgery.
+After performing any plastic surgery, we sees all of his patients the day after their surgery.
 Then, he sees them at regular intervals out past one year.

 Does this surgeon care about the rest of me or are they just selling a procedure?

 The Refine Institute is a complete resource for evaluating and treating the whole person.
 Cosmetic procedures are just one aspect of wellness, which is why we offer a unique, 360 º approaches to patient health.
 Our in-house wellness counselor will guide you in your own personal refinement process.
 Very few plastic surgery practices offer this.